Text Copied

 switch widget

-This tab displays complete the list of devices (both active & inactive) that are connected to the MQTT Broker.
-Devices tab provides you a high level view on each device connected.
+This menu displays the complete list of devices (both active & inactive) that are connected to the MQTT Broker.
+This provides you with a high level view on each device connected.

-Let us dig deeper to know how the ‘Devices’ tab can help.
+Let us dig deeper to know how this can help.

 How can I send an instant command to the devices?

-All these questions can be answered if you can make the optimum use of ‘Devices’ tab.
+All these questions can be answered if you can make the optimum use of Clients Menu.

 events